Dreisbach, Westerwaldkreis

 Dreisbach is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The community lies in the Westerwald between Limburg and Siegen.
 The river Nister, which is part of the Sieg’s drainage basin flows from east to west through the municipal area.
 Dreisbach belongs to the Verbandsgemeinde of Bad Marienberg, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 In 1252, Dreisbach had its first documentary mention.

 Politics

 The municipal council is made up of 12 council members who were elected in a majority vote in a municipal election on 7 June 2009.

 Economy and infrastructure

 Transport

+Dreisbach's connection to the public transport is through the local bus lines 463, 484, 960, 962, 965 and 967.

 South of the community runs Bundesstraße 255, which leads from Montabaur to Herborn.
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne-Frankfurt), some 22 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.